EmanuelButoiGit/to-do-api/README.md

 # to-do-api
 REST API built with Springboot, Gradle &amp; Postgres.

-Don't forget to create your database and add your credential.
+Don't forget to create your own database and add your credentials.

 <br/><br/>